Bulletproof Immunity Through Culture

 - Add in 1 tablespoon sea salt per kilo of vegetables and pound hard until the juices are released.
 Another method is to add celery juice – celery naturally contains sodium which helps the process.

-- Add in a few capsules of Prescript-Assist: a broad-spectrum probiotic & prebiotic and next generation supplement comprised of 29 strains of SBOs.
+- Add in a serving of Turmeric+ Probiotic Elixir: a broad-spectrum probiotic and next generation supplement comprised 6 strains and 6 billion CFUs per serve.

 - Fill the container with the brine until the vegetables are covered and anaerobic fermentation can take place.